 Thank you for making it all this way for me.
 If you have thoughts or additions, I'd love to hear from you.

-I also tested and wrote about video tools for meeting or teaching online and experience design.
+I also wrote about standard video tools, experimental tools for connecting online, and experience design.